-Complete the following steps to set environment variables for the Pro\COBOL precompiler:
+If you are using Micro Focus Server Express, complete the following steps to set environment variables for the Pro\COBOL precompiler:

-- 1. Set the COBDIR environment variable to specify the COBOL installation directory. - Verify that the PATH environment variable setting includes the directory that contains the COBOL compiler executable (\$COBDIR/bin).
+- 1. Set the COBOIR environment variable to specify the COBOL installation directory. - Verify that the PATH environment variable setting includes the directory that contains the COBOL compiler executable (\$COBDIR/bin).